Microsoft Edge Not Updating? How to Manually Force It

 Microsoft Edge is the default browser for Windows.
 It’s not a bad browser, but it’s often criticized for being slower than its counterparts.
 More so, recent versions of Windows are forcing it on users as the only browser.
 Still, Edge has some notable features that put it ahead.

-However, while Microsoft Edge may be a better web browser than its predecessor, some issues people have with the software keep them from using it full-time.
-One of these issues is that Microsoft Edge sometimes stops updating itself automatically.
+However, while Microsoft Edge may be a better web browser than its predecessor, some issues with the software keep people from using it full-time.
+One issue is that Microsoft Edge sometimes stops updating itself automatically.
 We find out why this happens and how to resolve it.

 Why is Microsoft Edge not updating?